Donald Trump Jr. Tweets Poll Showing Most Americans Believe Advisers Had Dealings With Russia

 While Elite Daily did try to contact Trump Jr. and his people to ask whether or not the president’s son was aware of the portion of the poll that showed 60 percent of Americans believe there were people part of the campaign conspiring with Russia, they have not commented on his tweet as yet.

-The poll came after the release of the Mueller report following nearly two-years of investigation by special counsel Robert Mueller and a large team of law enforcement officials.
+The poll came after the release of the Mueller report following nearly two years of investigation by special counsel Robert Mueller and a large team of law enforcement officials.

-The report, which has yet to be released even to Congress almost two-weeks after it dropped, was summarized by Attorney General William Barr who ruled that there was not enough evidence for collusion, and not enough evidence to either indict or exonerate Trump on charges of obstruction of justice.
+The report, which has yet to be released even to Congress almost two weeks after it dropped, was summarized by Attorney General William Barr who ruled that there was not enough evidence for collusion, and not enough evidence to either indict or exonerate Trump on charges of obstruction of justice.

 Despite Barr’s assessment, Democrats have been calling for the report to be released to Congress in full, with a previous report by The Inquisitr indicating that the House Judiciary Committee has authorized a subpoena for the full report.